 Christ – the Chief Cornerstone

-During the erection of Solomon’s Temple, no place could be found for a certain great stone cut at the quarry and moved to the site of the Temple.
+Tradition relates that during the erection of Solomon’s Temple, no place could be found for a certain great stone cut at the quarry and moved to the site of the Temple.
 For a long period of time, this stone was in the way of the builders and they rejected it.
 Finally, it was found that this was the most important stone of the whole building as it became the cornerstone.
 And it was put in its key position.

 Jesus pointed to Himself as the Rock when He said, “Have you never read in the Scriptures: ‘The stone which the builders rejected Has become the chief cornerstone.
 This was the Lord’s doing, and it is marvelous in our eyes’?
 “Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it.
 And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder” (Matthew 21:42–44 also Mark 12:10).
 In this passage, the Lord quoted Psalms 118:22, 23.

 In His humiliation, Christ was hated and rejected, but in His glorification, He has become the head of all things both in heaven and in earth.
 For the Father has put all things under His feet, and gave Him authority over all things (Ephesians 1:22).

 The Jew’s Rejection to Christ

 Shockingly, Judaism rejected Jesus the Cornerstone.
 The Jewish nation looked upon Him and didn’t find the qualities they desired in the Messiah, and therefore despised Him as the Savior.
 Further, they were so displeased at His message of righteousness by faith that they murdered the One who had come to fulfill their deepest hopes for happiness (John 3:19).
 And they rejected the very “Way” by which the Creator planned to save them (John 14:6).